By Michelle Finkel, MD

 About the Author

-Dr. Michelle Finkel, formerly an Assistant Residency Director and faculty member at Harvard Medical School, founded Insider Medical Admissions, where she offers advising services for residency, medical school, fellowship, post-baccalaureate, and dental school applicants.
-Check out Dr. Finkel’s under-one-minute, stop motion Guru on the Go© videos on her YouTube site and join her on Facebook and Twitter.
+Dr. Michelle Finkel, formerly an Assistant Residency Director and faculty member at Harvard Medical School, founded Insider Medical Admissions where she offers elite advising services for residency, medical school, fellowship, dental school, and post-baccalaureate applicants.
+Check out Dr. Finkel’s under-one-minute, stop motion Guru on the Go© videos on her YouTube channel and like her on Facebook.
+Click here to subscribe to Dr. Finkel’s monthly admissions e-newsletter.